'Little Fires Everywhere' review: white-collar suburbia detects intruders

 Overall, Ng’s original novel has enough twists to keep it afloat as a mini-series, but Witherspoon and Washington’s on-screen conflict can sometimes feel slightly damp.
 There are fireworks here, but the peripheral characters and their unravelling lives are the ones that are more likely to stay with you.

-‘Little Fires Everywhere’ is now available to stream on Amazon Prime Video in the UK
+‘Little Fires Everywhere’ is now available to stream on Amazon Prime Video.